 The Political Parties in Africa Project (PPA), supported by the Institute for Democracy, Citizenship and Public Policy in Africa (IDCPPA), held a virtual conference on 21 & 22 January and 18 & 19 February 2021.
-We will focus on aspects of intra-party democracy, candidate selection, and campaign mobilization efforts.
+We focused on aspects of intra-party democracy, candidate selection, and campaign mobilization efforts.
 The conference program is available here.
 If you are interested in finding out more about the presentations, please feel free to send me an email (firstname.lastname@example.org).

 Peer Reviewed | Working Papers | Reports | Work in Progress

 Party footprints in Africa: Measuring local party presence across the continent

 The conventional view holds that most of Africa’s political parties are organizationally The conventional view of Africa’s political parties holds that they are organizationally weak, with little grassroots presence.
 Yet few studies are based on systematically collected data about more than a handful of parties or countries at any given point.
 In this paper, we attempt to remedy this situation, by focusing on one crucial aspect of party organization – the local presence that enables political parties to engage with and mobilize voters during and between elections – and developing the first systematic, survey-based measure of the extent of this presence across 35 countries.
 We draw on a wide variety of data to demonstrate the validity and reliability of this new index, and in the process showcase its ability to be calculated at a number of different levels.
 Finally, we illustrate its utility by applying it to a key substantive question in the literature.